frostfire1/SolarSystem-Tim-ESCORD/readme.md

 # Solar System
+## Using
-using [The Pale Dots]:https://github.com/solarcg/SolarSys "SolarSys The Pale Dots"
+[The Pale Dots]:https://github.com/solarcg/SolarSys "SolarSys The Pale Dots"